 Mars is thirty-seven million miles away, but it still seems a bit closer to me when I return here to where I first made a life for myself on this planet, he thought.

-J’onn’s first years on Earth were spent here in Middletown, and I can see how much he loves it, she thought.
+J’onn’s first years on Earth were spent here in Middletown, and I can see how much he loves it, thought Nubia.
 It does not speak to my own battle-hardened spirit, but it could very well soothe that part of me that came into being after I left the service of dread Mars and embraced the ways of Paradise Island.

 Turning to her, J’onn took his lover’s outstretched hand in his own.
 “Nubia, I am pleased you were able to join me,” he said.
 “Showing you this special place means a great deal to me.
 I would gladly share every aspect of myself with you, and there could be no better starting place than this town.
 It was where John Jones was born, in a manner of speaking.”